BurkovBA/BurkovBA.github.io/content/blog/2022-08-21-1/index.md

        [2.4, 0.5, 3.2, 0.7, 3.3]])
 ```

-Again, we get a decent low-rank approximation.
+Again, we get a decent low-rank approximation of `X` matrix by k-means cluster `np.dot(clusters, centroids)`.

 ### Symmetric NMF